nigelhewitt/Logger/README.md

 current log other than four that I don't actually believe in.

 The ListView source is based on an old Microsoft example with my tweaks.
-The unit tests are only for the bits that were better tests offline.
+The Unit tests are only for the bits that were better tested offline.
 The filename is hardcoded but simple to fix.
-I will put it in an INI file later and add a 'Select file' option.
+I will probably put it in an INI file later and add a 'Select file' option.

 This is 'take one' with ADI read, DXCC addition, display and column sorting.
 I wanted to archive the country code source safely as it took a while to derive and test.
 All the log